FAQGURU/FAQGURU/topics/en/vuejs.md

 - Small developer community

 [[↑] Back to top](#vuejs)
 ### Explain the differences between one-way data flow and two-way data binding?
-(Mid)

 In one-way data flow the view(UI) part of application does not updates automatically when data Model is change  we need to write some custom code to make it updated every time a data model is changed.
 In Vue js **v-bind** is used for one-way data flow or binding.